An energy-based coupling approach to nonlocal interface problems: A local, PDE-based, interface problem

-subject to the constraints . \end{minprinc} The second constraint in \eqref{eq:cond_en_princ}, i.e., the continuity of the states across the interface, is a modeling assumption about the physics of the interface, which gives rise to a specific flavor of a local interface problem.
-This constraint is a particular case of a general coupling condition given by $u_1(\xb) - \beta(\xb) u_2(\xb) =\mu(\xb)$, where $\beta$ and $\mu$ are some given functions.
-To avoid unnecessary technical details that are not essential for our purposes we do not consider this more general type of interface conditions in this paper.
+\end{minprinc} Here, $g_1$ is a known Dirichlet data function defined on $\Gamma_1$.
+The second constraint in \eqref{eq:cond_en_princ}, i.e., the continuity of the states across the interface, is a modeling assumption about the physics of the interface, which gives rise to a specific flavor of a local interface problem.